Services for Seniors

 Are you familiar with our TOSS Pass?
 They are the new, easy, and convenient way to use our Transportation of Southfield Seniors service, no need to carry cash.
 You will need a TOSS pass each time you ride with us.
 TOSS Pass booklets can be purchased by contacting the Senior Services office at (248) 796-4654.

-Transportation of Southfield Seniors - TOSS is currently providing transportation to medical appointments, grocery shopping, pharmacies, some retail stores and banks between the hours of 8:30 am-3:30 pm, Monday - Friday.
-The dispatcher is available to take your reservation Monday, through Friday from 8:30 am -1:30 pm.
-Appointments must be confirmed with the dispatcher.
-No same day or next day rides available.
+Transportation of Southfield Seniors - TOSS is currently providing transportation to medical appointments, grocery shopping, pharmacies, retail stores and banks between the hours of 8:30 am-3:30 pm, Monday-Friday.
+The dispatcher is available to take your reservation Monday through Friday from 8:30 am -

 If you need service outside of TOSS hours, or are not a Southfield or Lathrup Village resident, please call the SMART Connector at (866) 962-5515.